 The first is someone with a complimentary product or service.
-As a Professional who has business development responsibility you are probably doing some of this now.
+As a salesperson you are probably doing some of this now.
 For example, if you get a client whose needs something that you don't provide, but is often purchased along with yours. you will often refer to another type of professional who specializes in that particular issue.

-The second type of Strategic Alliance is someone who speaks to or regularly has an audience with your prospects.
+The second type of Strategic Alliance is someone who speaks to orregularly has an audience with your prospects.
 They have opportunities to work closely with potential clients of yours but do not do what you do.

 This includes someone who doesn't compete with you but still has the same Potential prospects.
 This category is to identify someone who is not in competition with you and may not even be a complimentary product but still shares the same potential prospects.